Toric geometry and integral affine structures in non-archimedean mirror symmetry: Preliminaries

 \subsection{The Calabi--Yau case}

 Let $X/K$ be a smooth $n$-dimensional Calabi--Yau variety: here, this means that $K_X = \gO_X$ (note that this includes for instance the case of abelian varieties).
-This is the main case we are interested in for applications. \\We consider a distinguished class of models of $X$, which we call \emph{minimal} models.
-Note that other references may define minimal models in a slightly different way. \begin{defn} Let $X/K$ be a Calabi--Yau variety.
-A minimal model of $X$ is a good dlt model $\X/R$, such that the logarithmic relative canonical divisor is trivial, i.e.
+This is the main case we are interested in for applications. \\We consider a distinguished class of models of $X$, which we call \emph{good minimal dlt} models.
+Note that other references may define them in a slightly different way. \begin{defn} Let $X/K$ be a Calabi--Yau variety.
+A minimal dlt model of $X$ is a dlt model $\X/R$, such that the logarithmic relative canonical divisor is trivial, i.e.

-\end{defn} The existence of such models is known when $X$ is defined over an algebraic curve (and is expected to hold in the general case).

-\begin{theo}[{\cite[Theorem 1.13]{NXY}}] Let $X/K$ be a projective Calabi--Yau variety, and assume that $X$ is defined over an algebraic curve.
-Then there exists a minimal model $\X/R$ of $X$.
-Furthermore, there exists a finite extension $K'/K$ such that the base change $X_{K'}$ admits a minimal model with reduced special fiber. \end{theo} Such models are not unique, but they turn out to have the same skeleton inside $X^{\an}$ by \cite{NX} (even though the triangulation may differ), which is thus a canonical piecewise-linear space associated with $X$. \begin{defn} Let $X/K$ be a Calabi--Yau variety.
+We furthermore say that a minimal model $\X$ is good if it is good in the sense of \cref{defn:dlt}. \end{defn} The existence of such models is known when $X$ is defined over an algebraic curve (and is expected to hold in the general case). \begin{theo}[{\cite[Theorem 1.13]{NXY}}] Let $X/K$ be a projective Calabi--Yau variety, and assume that $X$ is defined over an algebraic curve.
+Then there exists a good minimal model $\X/R$ of $X$.
+Furthermore, there exists a finite extension $K'/K$ such that the base change $X_{K'}$ admits a good minimal model with reduced special fiber. \end{theo} Such models are not unique, but they turn out to have the same skeleton inside $X^{\an}$ by \cite{NX} (even though the triangulation may differ), which is thus a canonical piecewise-linear space associated with $X$. \begin{defn} Let $X/K$ be a Calabi--Yau variety.
 The \emph{essential skeleton} $\Sk(X) \subset X^{\an}$ is the skeleton of any minimal model $\X/R$ of $X$. \end{defn} The essential skeleton can also be defined intrinsically as the locus where the weight function associated with a non-vanishing section $\omega \in H^0(X, K_X)$, $\text{wt}_{\omega} : X^{\an} \fl \R$ defined in \cite{MN} reaches its minimum; we refer the reader to $\cite{MN}$ and $\cite{NX}$ for details. \begin{defn} Let $X/K$ be a Calabi--Yau variety.
 We will say that $X$ is \emph{maximally degenerate} if the skeleton $\Sk(X)$ has maximal dimension, i.e. $\dim \Sk(X) = n$. \end{defn}

-\begin{ex} In the $2$-dimensional case, maximally degenerate Calabi--Yau surfaces coincide with $K3$ surfaces of Type III. \end{ex}
+\begin{ex} In the $2$-dimensional case, maximally degenerate Calabi--Yau surfaces coincide with either $K3$ surfaces of Type III, or maximally degenerate abelian surfaces. \end{ex}

 The maximally degenerate case is of great interest to mirror symmetry.
 In such case, Kontsevich and Soibelman conjecture that the Gromov-Hausdorff limit of the (rescaled) Kähler Ricci-flat metrics on the fibers $X_t$ is the essential skeleton of $X$, endowed with a metric which is given in local affine coordinates by the Hessian $\frac{\partial^2 \phi}{\partial x_i \partial x_j}$ of a convex function $\phi$.
 This is known in the case of abelian varieties by the work of \cite{Odaka2018}, and for Fermat hypersurfaces in $\CP_{\C}^{n+1}$ by \cite{Li}.
 See also the results in \cite{Li2} for recent progress on this conjecture in the general case. \\More precisely, the metric spaces $(X_t, \omega_t)$ are conjectured to ``look like'' the total space of a Lagrangian torus fibration over $\Sk(X)$, submersive away from a singular locus of real codimension 2; the affine structure on the base being induced by action-angle coordinates.
 Building on these considerations, it is reasonable to expect this affine structure to be non-singular in (real) codimension one.